-The Sustainable Development Goals - What local governments need to know, Unitied Cities and Local Governments
+The Sustainable Development Goals - What local governments need to know, United Cities and Local Governments

 The United Nations’ (UN) Sustainable Development Goals (SDGs) set out how communities, organisations, and governments everywhere in the world can progress towards better lives for themselves and their children, without leaving anyone behind.

-The Local Government Association (LGA) has recently commissioned UK Stakeholders for Sustainable Development (UKSSD) to create a guide for councils setting out proposals for how councils might respond to the SDGs and make use of them in their own communities, drawing on actions and ideas being discussed in the UK and internationally.
+The LGA has recently commissioned UK Stakeholders for Sustainable Development (UKSSD) to create a guide for councils setting out proposals for how councils might respond to the SDGs and make use of them in their own communities, drawing on actions and ideas being discussed in the UK and internationally.
 The guide also looks at how some councils in the UK and overseas are already engaging with the goals.

 You can also read a thinkpiece on this subject from Emily Auckland, UKSSD Network Director, below.